snare/voltron/README.md

 4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
 So, set a break point and let the debugger hit it and everything should be updated.

-5. Before you exit the debugger, execute the following command or GDB will hang since the domain socket will still be open.
-LLDB seems to handle this OK.
+5. Before you exit the debugger, execute the following command the server process will be left running in the background.

 		gdb$ voltron_stop